Authors: Dr. Theo Notteboom, Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

 There are essentially five major sources of funding and finance available for port terminal infrastructure development:

-• Debt can comprise conventional loans, debentures (loan certificates), bonds, and convertible preference shares.
+- Debt can comprise conventional loans, debentures (loan certificates), bonds, and convertible preference shares.
 Interest payments (the cost of debt) can be expensive, and defaulting on contractual repayment obligations can result in the forfeiture of assets, depending on the terms of the debt agreement.
 In general, banks or other lenders are susceptible to the project assets and their potential market value.
 In evaluating an investment project, they assess the extent to which the project assets remain within the operating authority or company.
 Banks and other lenders are also strict when it comes to risk distribution.
 They favor a setting where all risks associated with the port infrastructure project are assumed and passed on to the appropriate actor.
-For example, lenders might insist on passing the risk to the other project participants through contracts, such as a construction, operation, and maintenance contract.
+For example, lenders might insist on passing the risk to the other project participants through contracts, such as construction, operation, and maintenance contracts.

-• Shareholder funds in the form of ordinary shares or preference shares.
+- Shareholder funds in the form of ordinary shares or preference shares.
 They are similar to debt but with equity characteristics or shareholder reserves that are re-invested retained earnings.
 A diverse shareholding dilutes ownership, relinquishing control to majority shareholders.
 The cost of a share is essentially measured as the required rate of return on the investment from shareholders.
 However, in the case of retained earnings, these funds are not a free source of finance, and the required rate of return is essentially the cost of equity because funds belong to equity investors, not the firm.

-• Mergers and acquisitions.
+- Mergers and acquisitions.
 These comprise horizontal integration mergers with firms in the same line of business and vertical integration mergers with firms higher or lower in the value chain, such as between suppliers and customers.
 Besides, there are also conglomerate mergers whereby a merger occurs with a completely unrelated firm to realize diversification benefits and management buyouts.
 This can also involve a management buyout (MBO).
 MBOs are an extreme form of divestiture.
 The overriding objective of a merger is to create synergy, where the sum of the merged firm is greater than the sum of the individual (firm) parts.
 Economic value is generated through efficiencies, increased expertise, and greater access to funding.
 Notably, mergers and acquisitions have come under increased scrutiny because of anti-competitive and antitrust legislation.

 In an MBO, incumbent management acquires a significant, if not majority, equity stake in the company for which they work.
 This refers to a transaction whereby executive managers of a business individually or jointly with financing institutions (mostly private equity or venture capital firms) buy the business from the entity which currently owns it.